 When someone in the house is

-sick with COVID-19, everyone in the house must stay home for 14 days.
-This is
+sick with COVID-19, everyone in the house must stay home for 1 to 2 weeks, depending

 or isolation.
 Keeping your household ready can reduce stress